adamedx/autographps-sdk/README.md

     .\build\import-devmodule.ps1

-These commmands can also be used when testing modifications you make to PoshGraph-SDK, and also give you an isolated environment in which to test and develop applications and tools that depend on PoshGraph-SDK.
+These commmands can also be used when testing modifications you make to AutoGraphPS-SDK, and also give you an isolated environment in which to test and develop applications and tools that depend on AutoGraphPS-SDK.

 License and authors
 -------------------